virginiaramar/SIA_GRUPO5_20242C/TP4/README.md

 - **Pluss, Ramiro** - 66254
 - **Kuchukhidze, Giorgi** - 67262

+## Exercise 1.2
+This exercise applies Oja’s rule to analyze socio-economic data from European countries, identifying the principal component (PC1) and comparing it to standard PCA.
+The analysis observes feature contributions to PC1 and examines the impact of learning rates on Oja’s rule convergence relative to traditional PCA.

+## Instructions
+- Run the exercise by executing `oja.py`.
+- To adjust settings like the number of epochs or learning rate, modify the parameters directly within the function definitions.
+- To display or hide specific graphs:
+   - Simply uncomment or comment the line that calls the corresponding function in `oja.py`.
+- Ensure all necessary libraries are installed to avoid any runtime issues.

 ## Exercise 2
 This exercise explores the implementation of a Hopfield Network, which is trained on various letter patterns and tested for pattern recognition accuracy under different conditions, such as increasing levels of noise and repeated trials.